Fragile masculinity

 Fragile masculinity is a concept describing the potential anxiety among males who feel they do not meet cultural standards of masculinity.
 Evidence suggests that this concept is necessary to understand their attitudes and behaviors.
 Research has shown that this anxiety can manifest in various ways, including aggressive behavior, resistance to changing gender norms, and difficulty in expressing vulnerability.

 Concept

 Psychology research has endorsed the concept of "precarious manhood", in which males face social pressures to publicly demonstrate their manliness.
 Under precarious manhood, threats to masculinity can result in a loss of one's status as a man.
-Masculinity may be viewed a "elusive and tenuous," when men feel insecure or threatened in their gender performance of masculinity they may feel it is necessary to prove it repeatedly.
+Masculinity may be viewed as "elusive and tenuous," when men feel insecure or threatened in their gender performance of masculinity they may feel it is necessary to prove it repeatedly.
 It is neither inevitable nor permanent; it must be earned "against powerful odds".
 As a result, men who have their masculinity challenged may respond in ways that are unpleasant, or even harmful.